 I really cannot count the number of times I have been left with tears streaming down my face because the cards I pulled were so insanely accurate.

 Using oracle cards to connect with something higher than myself to receive guidance has absolutely brought deep healing to me, along with reassurance, inspiration, and courage.

-Usually every morning when I’m filling out my morning worksheet, there’s a section on it to record a daily card pull (from the moon worksheet bundle).
-My favorite deck for a daily card pull is the Daily Guidance from Your Angels Deck.
+Usually every morning when I’m filling out the morning worksheet, there’s a section on it to record a daily card pull.

 I like to do full spreads during one of my four monthly moon rituals, which consists of pulling five cards.
 These spreads are very healing and illuminating.

 Other common forms of divination that you could look into are pendulums (I love these as well), reading tea leaves, scrying, automatic writing, numerology, astrology, palmistry, dowsing, and runecasting (amongst many more).